mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 ## PyTorch on multiple GPUs

-There are various parallelisms to implement distributed deep leaning programs on mulitple GPUs, including data parallel and tensor parallel.
+There are various parallelisms to implement distributed deep leaning on mulitple GPUs, including data parallel, tensor parallel, pipeline parallel, and expert parallel.
+Here are recipes to run programs on multiple GPUs based on the frist two parallelisms.

 ### Data parallel

-We use an exmaple code that trains a linear network based on a random data set.
-The Pytorch package [Distributed Data Parallel](https://PyTorch.org/docs/stable/notes/ddp.html) is used.
+We use an exmaple code that trains a linear network with a random data set, based on [Distributed Data Parallel](https://PyTorch.org/docs/stable/notes/ddp.html) package in PyTorch.
 Refer to [description of this example](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html).
 Download the codes [datautils.py](./scripts/torch-gpu/datautils.py) and [multigpu.py](./scripts/torch-gpu/multigpu.py).

 === "Engaging"

     Prepare a job script named `job.sh` like this,
      ```
      #!/bin/bash